 Enjoying a tasty lobster dinner is part and parcel of the Maine experience.
-However, placing an order for lobster can have its own set of challenges when you’re unsure of what it is you’re ordering.
-Whether shopping for lobster in a lobster pound, at a market, restaurant, or roadside or going online to place an order, it pays to be familiar with the lobster trade language.
+However, placing an order for lobster can have its challenges when you’re unsure of what it is you’re ordering.
+Whether shopping for lobster in a lobster pound, at a market, restaurant, or roadside, or going online to place an order, it pays to be familiar with the lobster trade language.
 So you know what to expect, the following is a brief glossary of common lobster terminology and lingo to help you find your way around any lobster pound, shop, or menu:

 Maine Lobster: Glossary of Terms